- Purchase the complete Expat Arrivals Seattle Guide (PDF)

-One of the few museums in the United States to honour the legacy of immigrants from the Nordic countries, the National Nordic Museum shares the cultures of Denmark, Norway, Finland, Iceland and Sweden.
+One of the few museums in the United States to honour the legacy of immigrants from the Nordic countries, the National Nordic Museum explores the cultures of Denmark, Norway, Finland, Iceland and Sweden.
 There's more to the museum than its fascinating exhibits, though – it also offers classes such as Nordic wood-crafting, cooking and language lessons.

 Pacific Science Center

-The centre attracts more than 1 million visitors a year and offers up exciting exhibits, events, movies and games related to science and technology.
+The centre attracts more than a million visitors a year and offers exciting exhibits, events, movies and games related to science and technology.
 From its impressive dinosaur display to its beautiful butterfly house, the museum aims to inspire curiosity.